Underdisc/PhonetGenerator/README.md

 3. `s,se,ss,c,ce,sc`
 4. `a,e,i,o,u,ā,ē,ī,ō,ū,oo,ōō,ow,oy,ar,ār,ir,or,ur,l,w`

 Of these four lines, the most special line is the fourth.
 These are phonemes that can come after the /s/ phoneme when used in a word.
 For example, you can have a /s/:/e/ phoneme combination in which /e/ follows /s/ to make a phonet that sounds like the word see.
 Notice how **e** is the second phoneme in the fourth section for the /s/ phoneme.
+Also notice how there is no **s** in the fourth section for the /t/ phoneme.
+An /s/ sound just doesn't make much sense after a /t/ sound.

 Besides that, there is nothing else to these files.
 The order in which you put the phonemes does not matter.
 These are the most important things.